AmbiqAI/neuralSPOT/docs/using_vscode.md

 }
 ```

 The `tasks.json` file defines a 'launch' task.
-There are several hardcoded paths.
-There may be a clever way to make them soft paths, but I haven't bothered looking.
+Note that there are several hardcoded paths:

 ```json
     "version": "0.2.0",